rFoxen/BlueskyModerationExtension/README.md

 ### v1.3.1
 v1.3.1

+-- Bug Fix:
+    - Fixes bug that autologs out user from extension

 - Security Enhancements:
     - Secure Data Handling:
         - Continued implementation of encryption for storing sensitive data such as accessJwt using the Web Crypto API.